teochewthunder/svg-venn/README.md

 ## Text
 For one-liner text, it's a simple text tag.
 For multi-liners, we use tspan wthin the text tags with `dx` and `dy` attributes.

+*Note*: This code does not work well on older browsers.
+The CSS specs will not reflect in the styling.